Skip to content

 Access shared-id-with Agent.id is the same UUID as Actor.id for this agent; define_agent co-writes ActorRegistered(kind="agent") on the Access stream via append_streams

-Run reads-from (via subscriber) The RunDebrief subscriber filters on terminal-state Run events and loads the Run aggregate plus its pinned_calibrations to build the debrief context
+Run reads-from + writes-to The RunDebriefer subscriber filters on terminal-state Run events and loads the Run plus its pinned_calibration_ids to build the debrief context; the RunSupervisor loop issues hold_run / stop_run on an in-flight Run when beam is lost

-Caution writes-to via append_streams promote_caution_proposal reads a CautionDrafter Decision's proposed_caution payload and writes CautionRegistered (plus, for the supersede arm, CautionSuperseded on the parent stream) atomically
+Caution writes-to promote_caution_proposal (operator-initiated) reads a CautionDrafter Decision's proposed_caution payload and writes CautionRegistered (plus, for the supersede arm, CautionSuperseded) atomically; the CautionPromoter loop performs the same Caution write automatically for high-confidence, Notice-only proposals

 Examples

-The four examples below follow the canonical path for one Agent: define it (atomically registering its Actor in Access), version it for invocation, invoke RunDebrief on demand against a specific Run, and promote a CautionDrafter Decision into a real Caution.
+The four examples below follow the canonical path for one Agent: define it (atomically registering its Actor in Access), version it for invocation, invoke RunDebriefer on demand against a specific Run, and promote a CautionDrafter Decision into a real Caution.
 The caller's principal becomes the authoring actor on every write.
 For the REST/MCP equivalence, auth, and idempotency conventions these examples share, see Reading the examples on the Modules landing page.

 Define a new Agent